jpollmann102/jpollmann102.github.io/resume.md

 *	Coordinated with backend team to interface with the project’s back-end infrastructure using team built API
 *	Used React and Electron on the frontend team to create a functional and user-friendly interface for big data visualizations and library management

+**ProTechSign - Secure Signature Card Generation** | Developer
+*	Design and implement frontend using Angular and interfacing with Firebase leveraged Firestore, Realtime Database, Cloud Storage and Google Cloud Function instances
+*	Program security rules and functionality in both the frontend and the Google Cloud Platform services
+*	Design and implement product marketing home pages, along with marketing the product itself
+*	Develop Python driven Google Cloud Function for quick signature generation by users via frontend

 **NFL Scores Predictions Website** | Machine Learning Practice Project
 *	Utilize pandas and scikit-learn to clean, examine, and transform initial open-source data into insightful and machine learning ready data
 *	Perform scikit-learn model tuning and training functions to create models for predicting NFL scores